Universality classes of thermalization for mesoscopic Floquet systems: Theory

-The process of Floquet heating entails a system resonantly exchanging energy with the drive in quanta of size $\sim \omega$.
-In this work, we will always consider frequencies $\omega$ that are large compared to the microscopic energy scale of $H$, which is set to $1$ here (the regime when $\omega$ is comparable to the local energy scales simply leads to rapid heating).
-In this high-frequency regime, absorbing a quanta $\sim \omega$ of energy requires a high-order process involving $O(\omega)$ local energy moves, which occurs at a rate that is exponentially suppressed in $\omega$.
-Because these processes can happen anywhere in the system, the system as a whole exchanges ``photons" with the drive at a rate $\Gamma \sim N \euler^{-\omega/\omega_0}$, with some microscopic (order one) $\omega_0$ that may, in general, depend on the energy density~\cite{Abanin-Huveneers2015_exponentially,Mori-Saito2016_rigorous, Kuwahara-Saito2016_floquet, Abanin-Huveneers2017_effective, Abanin-Huveneers2017_rigorous}.\footnote{In one dimension there is a logarithmic correction such that $\Gamma \sim N \euler^{-(\omega \log \omega) / \omega_0}$~\cite{Cao2021_statistical,Sels-Polkovnikov2022_dilute,Parker-Altman2019_hypothesis}.
-We focus on the general case in higher dimensions for our discussion and numerical studies below, but the results are qualitatively the same in one dimension.} This is the behavior in the drive frequency range $\omega_0\ll\omega\ll N\omega_0$, and, in this regime, there is an effective (``prethermal") quasi-local Hamiltonian $H_\mathrm{eff}$ that captures the dynamics of the system on timescales shorter than $t\sim \Gamma^{-1}$. $H_\mathrm{eff}$ can be obtained perturbatively, and represents the most optimal quasi-local truncation of a high-frequency Magnus expansion for $H_F$~\cite{Kuwahara-Saito2016_floquet}.
+with some microscopic (order one) $\omega_0$ that may, in general, depend on the energy density.\footnote{In one dimension there is a logarithmic correction such that the heating rate is bounded by $\Gamma \sim N \euler^{-(\omega \log \omega) / \omega_0}$~\cite{Cao2021_statistical,Sels-Polkovnikov2022_dilute,Parker-Altman2019_hypothesis}.
+We focus on the general case in higher dimensions for our discussion and numerical studies below, but the results are qualitatively the same in one dimension.} This is the behavior in the drive frequency range $\omega_0\lessapprox \omega\ll N\omega_0$, and, in this regime, there is an effective (``prethermal") quasi-local Hamiltonian $H_\mathrm{eff}$ that captures the dynamics of the system on timescales shorter than $t\sim \Gamma^{-1}$. $H_\mathrm{eff}$ can be obtained perturbatively, and represents the most optimal quasi-local truncation of a high-frequency Magnus expansion for $H_F$~\cite{Kuwahara-Saito2016_floquet}.
 The leading term in the expansion is the time-averaged Hamiltonian, $H_0$ (see App.~\ref{app:Heff}).

 The time-scale $\Gamma^{-1}$ sets the crossover time between the prethermal regime with dynamics governed by $H_\mathrm{eff}$ (which has an extensive conserved energy), and the regime of \textit{Floquet thermalization}, where the system thermalizes \emph{across} different Floquet zones due to a resonant drive-mediated coupling between states separated in energy by $\omega$ and therefore becomes delocalized in energy~\cite{DAlessio-Polkovnikov2013_manybody}.
 The slow thermalization across Floquet zones is reflected in the non-perturbative, non-local character of $H_F$.
 The difference between $U_F=e^{-iH_FT}$ and $e^{-iH_{\rm eff}T}$ is the thermalization process across Floquet zones visible on times $t> \Gamma^{-1}$.